| | | |

 I reward them for getting the task at hand done as a team.
 I want

 them to re-direct that energy into something constructive."
+Finally,

 trust, is one of the model's most important elements.
 Quite